To understand the Mid Wales Railway properly, you start with the landscape itself.

 The Mid Wales Railway is often described as if it ran between two points and served only the settlements in between.
 That misses the essence of it.

 Builth Road mattered not because it was a “stop”, but because it was a junction.
-It sat at the meeting point of systems, a place where passengers and freight could connect into the north to south route that survived as the Heart of Wales Line, and into the wider Welsh network beyond.
+It sat at the meeting point of systems, and its surviving station still lies on what is now the Heart of Wales line. (source 5) (source 6)

 What It Did for Mid Wales, Economy, Society, and Identity